Goat Breeds ~ How to Choose the Best One

 Nigerian Dwarf Goats

 Nigerian Dwarf goats are some of the best milking goats for farm owners who don’t have a lot of space.
-They typically grow to half the size of a regular goat.
+They typically grow to half the size of a standard goat.

-You’ll find that this breed is typically kept on urban farms, as they don’t need a lot of space for grazing or child-rearing.
+You’ll find that this breed is typically kept on smaller farms, as they don’t need a lot of space for grazing or breeding.
 This is especially true when compared to larger goat breeds such as Boer goats.

 This breed produces up to two pints of milk daily.
 While less than other goat breeds, you’ll spend less time milking them.
 Also, their milk is incredibly high in butterfat, which makes it substantially tastier than most other kinds you can find.